HubertRyanOfficial/react-native-firebase-tools/README.md

 <img width="100%" src="https://imgur.com/RgqRyiF.png"><br/>

-> Of course, if you're using react native firebase tools, you need to install react-native-firebase firsly to use that.
-Make sure you followed the [installation steps here](https://github.com/invertase/react-native-firebase) for the packages your application needs.

 ## Supported modules

 Now with **React Native Firebase Tools**, we can use the **firestore module** to specific documents and collections. 🤹